7 Questions New Leaders Want Answered

 If a new leader feels like they are failing at leadership, they may want to resort back to growing their technical career – a role where they have proven they can make a difference.

-If you have a new leader on your team, how do you start helping others who do their jobs well to become effective leaders and learn to enjoy their leadership role?
-I recommend that you have an honest conversation with the new leader and discuss the following:
+If you have a new leader on your team, how do you start helping them do their jobs well so they can become effective leaders and enjoy their leadership role?

-- why they were chosen for a leadership role
+- Why were you chosen for a leadership role?

-- how leadership differs from being an independent contributor
+- How does leadership differ from being an independent contributor?

-- how their technical expertise will help them
+- How will their technical expertise will help them and hinder them?

-- what level of technical expertise they need to continue to develop
+- What level of technical expertise do they need to continue to develop?

-- how they can rely on others with differing technical expertise
+- How can they rely on and lead others with differing technical expertise?

-- what leadership challenges they can expect along the way
+- What new leadership challenges can they expect to encounter along the way?

 Once you’ve reassured them that leadership can be learned overtime – just like they learned to become a technical expert - you can begin to intentionally develop an action plan to help them grow their leadership influence.
 And they in turn, will begin to develop the confidence to lead.